 A couple of Christmas updates:

 Our paper on gesture-based interfaces has been in the pipeline for some time now but it got finally published in Tietojenkäsittelytiede.

 The final report for the UXUS project was also recently published.
 Several articles in the report showcase the work we carried out at TAUCHI with industrial partners.
 The report is available in FIMECC HighTech Results.

 October 18, 2015: Lots of news to update after a brief hiatus.
 I started as a tenure-track faculty member at the Department of Computing and New Media Technologies at the University of Wisconsin-Stevens Point this semester.

 In addition, we've had a couple of papers accepted with my former colleagues at TAUCHI -- one dealing with collaborative navigation in virtual worlds in the prestigious ACM VRST '15 symposium and the other one focusing on user interaction patterns in e-books in The Scientific World Journal.

 August 21, 2015: Our paper on designing computer-supported communication interventions for children with autism was accepted to CSCW 2016!

 July 29, 2015: A book chapter I authored on category-based mobile search interfaces was published as a part of Emerging Perspectives on the Design, Use, and Evaluation of Mobile and Handheld Devices.

-I'm always looking to mentor independent study projects and experiential learning activities (ELAs).
+I'm always looking to mentor independent study projects.
 If you'd like to know more about undergraduate reserch opportunities, get in touch about possible topics!

-Some of the recent topics that I have advised include Web development (PHP), 3D modeling and game development (Maya, Unity) and C# development.
+Some of the recent topics that I have advised include UX design, Web development (PHP), 3D modeling and game development (Maya, Unity), and C# development.